phamcongthuy/challenge/vote.markdown

 ### Help us choose our winners!

-The 5 activations that receives the most votes will be announced as the winner.
+The 5 activations that receive the most votes will be announced as the winner.

 The finalists will represent a diverse set of issues, engagement strategies, and activation goals.
 Finalists will be selected using the following criteria: